tQsW/encrypted-ice-candidates/draft-ietf-mmusic-encrypted-ice-candidates.md

    proceed to step 5.

 3. Decrypt the address as follows.
-   1. Let *AuthenticateAndDecrypt(ciphertext_and_mac, ciphersuite, key)* be an operation using the given cipher suite to authenticate and decrypt a given ciphertext with MAC, and returns the decrypted value upon success, or an fail-to-decrypt (FTD) error otherwise.
+   1. Let *AuthenticateAndDecrypt(ciphertext_and_mac, ciphersuite, key)* be an operation using the given cipher suite to authenticate and decrypt a given ciphertext with MAC, and returns the decrypted value, or an fail-to-decrypt (FTD) error.
    2. Let *encoded_encrypted_address* be the value of the connection-address field after removing the trailing *.encrypted*, and let *encrypted_address* be the string after removing all "." in *encoded_encrypted_address*.
-   3. Upon success, let *decrypted_address* be given by *AuthenticateAndDecrypte(encrypted_address)*.
+   3. Let *decrypted_address* be given by
+      *AuthenticateAndDecrypt(encrypted_address)*.
 If *decrypted_address* does
-      not represent a valid IPv6 address or an embedded IPv4 address, proceed to step 5.
+      not represent a valid IPv6 address or an embedded IPv4 address, or an FTD error is raised, proceed to step 5.
    4. Convert *decrypted_address* to an IPv4 address if it is embedded.

 4. Replace the connection-address field of the ICE candidate with *decrypted_address*, skip the rest steps and continue processing of the candidate as described in {{RFC8445}}.

-5. When there is no suitable PSK cipher suite to process an encrypted candidate or an FTD error is raised in step 3, discard the candidate, or proceed to step 6 if the ICE agent implements {{MdnsCandidate}}.
+5. Discard the candidate, or proceed to step 6 if the ICE agent implements
+   {{MdnsCandidate}}.

-6. Let *encoded_encrypted_address* be the same value defined in step 3, and construct an mDNS name given by *encoded_encrypted_address.local*, and proceed with step 2 in Section 3.2.1 in {{MdnsCandidate}}.
+6. Let *encoded_encrypted_address* be the same value as defined in step 3.
+   Construct an mDNS name given by "*encoded_encrypted_address.local*", and proceed to step 2 in Section 3.2.1 in {{MdnsCandidate}}.

 ICE agents can implement this procedure in any way as long as it produces equivalent results.